wp-plugins/faviroll/readme.txt

 1. The locally favicon cache will be created.
 1. Thats all, enjoy.

 == Known issues ==
 * Quality loss (or wrong color transformation) at the conversion from ICO->PNG, but some browsers (f.e.
 Safari) has a render problem with some native ICO images, too.
 I'll keep it in sight.

 == Changelog ==
+= 0.4.4 =
+* complete (re)design cache file handling, fallback strategies and -finally- the integration into wordpress.
+* Added styles.css to easily edit the faviroll css classes.
 = 0.4.2 =
 * little code correction
 = 0.4.1 =
 * FIX: in cache directory creation fixed
 = 0.4 =
 * FIX: unable to create cache directory
 Some user feeback reports the plugin is unable to create cache directory which anchors in plugin folder because of missing write permissions..